Risk factors of Parkinson's Disease

 5. The neck, arms and legs become stiff and don't swing normally when walking.

-6. Heartburn, bloating and constipation are common signs.
+6. Heartburn, bloating and constipation are common signs; and are associated with more rapid disease progression.

 7. Changes in one's voice is another hallmark; it becomes softer and others have difficulty hearing you.